Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Translation to Machine Code

 Note that we define safety only for the specific input in question, instead of requiring that the program is safe for all inputs.
 However, while sequential safety would typically only quantify over prefixes of one (deterministic) execution, safety under speculative execution actually quantifies over all possible execution paths (specified by different sets of directives $\mathcal{D}$).
 It would be insufficient to require only that there exists a safe path (this would be satisfied by the path that does not misspeculate).

-\item Values are related by $\simeq_{|\mu'|}$ instead of equality. \item We require (predicate $\wfdsmc{\Dirs}{|\mu'|}{\mc{\prog}}$) that call directives must always point to a location within the code section.
+\item Values are related by $\simeq_{\lengthof{\mu'}}$. \item We require (predicate $\wfdsmc{\Dirs}{\lengthof{\mu'}}{\mc{\prog}}$) that call directives must always point to a location within the code section.
 We justify this by the fact that the data section should be placed entirely in non-executable memory pages, as it would otherwise be impossible to provide guarantees without introducing restrictions on data.
-A similar restriction in the definition of $\issafe{s}{spec}{\prog}$ requires that directives use valid labels and offsets. \end{itemize}
+A similar restriction in the definition of $\issafe{s}{spec}{\prog}$ requires that directives use valid labels and offsets. \item $\wwfp{\prog}$ is the weaker version of $\wfp{\prog}$ that only guarantees the following: all basic blocks end in a $\cret$ or $\ijump$ instruction; programs and blocks are non-empty.
+We proved $\forall \prog, \wfp{\prog} \rightarrow \wwfp{\tr{\prog}}$ to use this weaker condition for linearization, which is satisfied by the output of the \Triosecuris transformation. \end{itemize}

 \begin{proof}[Proof sketch] The proof relies on a lock-step backwards simulation: if the source state is safe and the source and target states are related, then for every step in the target, the source can take a corresponding step while preserving the relation between the states.
 We apply this simulation inductively to obtain the result for multi-step executions. \end{proof}